kirillNevedrov/html-webpack-plugin/README.md

 - `chunks`: Allows you to add only some chunks (e.g. only the unit-test chunk)
 - `chunksSortMode`: Allows to control how chunks should be sorted before they are included to the html.
 Allowed values: 'none' | 'auto' | 'dependency' | {function} - default: 'auto'
 - `excludeChunks`: Allows you to skip some chunks (e.g. don't add the unit-test chunk)
+- `skipRecompiles`: `false | true` Allows the plugin to skip doing work during recompiles.
+This is useful during development to speed up recompile times.
+Note: Only use this if all output assets have the same name, the template is unchanged during runtime, and don't mind new assets added directly to the template missing after addition.
+The `cache` option will make sure to skip a lot of work if that's needed, so this option should not be enabled in those cases.
 - `xhtml`: `true | false` If `true` render the `link` tags as self-closing, XHTML compliant.
 Default is `false`

 Here's an example webpack config illustrating how to use these options: